Internship agreements from LSE Careers

 If your internship takes place at any point during term time LSE Careers will contact your department for approval.

 The following information is for all students who have a Student visa (including EU and EEA students) and is for general guidance only.
-Please check directly the International Student Visa Advice Team for your individual circumstance and the most uptodate information.
-The Visa Compliance Team in the Student Services will need to give approval for the internship to go ahead.
+Please check directly the Student Advice and Engagement Team for your individual circumstance and the most up-to-date information.
+They will also need to give approval for the internship to go ahead.

 1st, 2nd undergraduate students and 3rd year BSc PPE students